jbjonesjr/github-auto-deploy/README.md

 # github-auto-deploy

 > a GitHub App built with [probot](https://github.com/probot/probot) for software teams deploying applications.
 It uses simple interactions around git usage to decide when code changes to your application should be deployed.
-An update of the deprecated Auto-Deployment GitHub Service
+An update of the deprecated [Auto-Deployment GitHub Service](https://atmos.org/github-services/auto-deployment/)

+🎩 Credits:
+* @atmos

 ## Setup